-Let’s take a look at these recent trends in the cryptocurrency world and how they could affect traders, investors and consumers involved in the space.
+Let’s take a look at these amongst other recent crypto trends in the cryptocurrency world and how they could affect traders, investors, and consumers involved in the space.

 Tether is a stablecoin backed by currencies and cash equivalent reserves and pegged 1-to-1 to the U.S. dollar.
 While it doesn’t have the spectacular price movements of Bitcoin or Ethereum, its daily dollar volume often exceeds Bitcoin’s and more than half of all Bitcoin purchases are made with Tether, according to CryptoCompare.